MicrosoftDocs/windows-powershell-docs/docset/windows/dnsserver/get-dnsserveredns.md

 PS C:\> Get-DnsServerEDns
 ```

-This command gets the EDNS settings on a local DNS sever.
+This command gets the EDNS settings on a local DNS server.

 ## PARAMETERS